HandsOnDataViz/book/docs/HandsOnDataViz.md

 of data available, in most cases from 1960 to 2018).
 See the Notes tab in the Google Sheet for more details.

-1. Go to [Datawrapper](https://datawrapper.de) and select *New Table*.
+1. Go to [Datawrapper](https://datawrapper.de), click on *Start Creating*, and select *New Table* in the top navigation.
 You are not required to sign in, but if you wish to save your work, we recommend that you create a free account.

-2. In the *Upload Data* screen, select that you wish to import your data from a Google Spreadsheet.
-Paste in the web address of our cleaned-up Google Sheet and click *Proceed.*
+2. In the first *Upload Data* tab, select *Import Google Spreadsheet*, paste in the web address of our cleaned-up Google Sheet, and click *Proceed.* Your Google Sheet must be *shared* so that others can view it.

-3. Inspect the data in the *Check and Describe* screen.
+3. Inspect the data in the *Check and Describe* tab.
 Make sure that the *First row as label* box is checked, then click *Proceed*.

 4. In the *Visualize* screen, under *Customize Table*, check two additional boxes: *Make Searchable* (so that users can search for